-- Appropriate to the study's level of risk, describe how safety monitoring and reporting to the IRB and FDA (if applicable) will be managed and conducted. - Describe all safety measures to minimize and/or eliminate risks to human subjects and study personnel or to manage unpreventable risks.
+- Appropriate to the study's level of risk, describe how safety monitoring and reporting to the IRB and regulatory agency (if applicable) will be managed and conducted. - Describe all safety measures to minimize and/or eliminate risks to human subjects and study personnel or to manage unpreventable risks.
 Include safeguards and planned responses such as dose reduction or stopping criteria based on toxicity grading scales or other predetermined alert values. - Discuss the overall plan for provision of emergency care or treatment for an adverse event for study-related injuries, including who will be responsible for the cost of such care. - Address any special precautions to be taken by the human subjects before, during, and after the study (e.g., medication washout periods, dietary restrictions, hydration, fasting, pregnancy prevention). - Describe any special care (e.g., wound dressing assistance, transportation due to side effects of study intervention impairing ability to drive) or equipment (e.g., thermometers, telemedicine equipment) needed for human subjects enrolled in the study. - Potential benefits: Describe known and potential benefits of the study to the human subjects who will participate in the study.
 Articulate the importance of the knowledge to be gained as a result of the proposed research.
-Discuss why the potential risks to human subjects are reasonable in relation to the anticipated benefits to the human subjects and others that may be expected to result. - Attachment 8: Data Management (no page limit): Upload as "Data\Manage.pdf".
-The Data Management attachment should include the components listed below. - Data Management: Describe all methods used for data collection, including the following: - Identifiers: Describe the unique identifiers or specific code system to be used to identify human subjects, if applicable.
+Discuss why the potential risks to human subjects are reasonable in relation to the anticipated benefits to the human subjects and others that may be expected to result. - Attachment 7: Data Management (no page limit): Upload as "Data_Manage.pdf".
+The Data Management attachment should include the components listed below. - Data Management: Describe the data to be gathered and all methods used for collection, including the following: - Data: The types of data, software, or other materials to be produced.